Efemache/Mercenaries-Farm-bot/README.md

 <details><summary>Click here if you want some context</summary>

 ### Context
-* I started to work on this bot (november 2021) because **I thought doing it open source, some devs would come** too to improve MFB so it would be a win/win
+* I started to actively work on this bot (november 2021) because **I thought doing it open source, some devs would come** too to improve MFB so it would be a win/win
 * Too few devs came (**big thanks to those who participated**) and they, generally, added a feature or two or fixed a bug but none staied on a long term or to globally help
 * A lot of users asked for : features, doc update, videos, bugs fix (a lot of them didn't even impact me), help because they misconfigured MFB, help on their setup which wasn't even "offically supported" (\*) and I helped each time I could :
   * **Only 4 people made a donation**